A dynamical version of Silverman-Tate's height inequality: Last inequality

-\end{lemma} \begin{proof} See \cite{lang2013fundamentals}, Prop.
-1.7 of Ch.IV. \end{proof} \begin{corollary} Let $V$ be an irreducible variety over $k$.
+\end{lemma} \begin{proof} See \cite[Proposition IV.1.7]{lang2013fundamentals}. \end{proof} \begin{corollary} Let $V$ be a variety over $k$.
 Let $c$ be an ample line bundle and $L$ any line bundle on $V$.
 Pick a height $h_c$ associated to $c$ such that $h_c\geq 0$ (possible because $c$ is ample).
 Then there exist constants $\gamma_1, \gamma_2>0$ such that